 In summary, the cut is the most important of the four Cs to consider when purchasing a diamond.
 For a colorless diamond, buy something from G to I on the color scale.
 We think H is the biggest bang for your buck.
 Although if you can find a J color with some fluorescence, those can look as white an I color stone.
 If you can’t afford a near colorless graded stone, then set the diamond in yellow gold.
 The yellow will mask some of the warmness of the diamond and make it appear to face up whiter.

 This is the prong version of our tulip crossover engagement ring.
 We like both because of the contrast of one band with stones and one without them.

 For clarity, you want SI2 clarity or higher to minimize visual inclusions.
 One of the biggest misconceptions out there is that J color or I1 clarity Round Diamond Engagement Rings aren’t any good.
 That is just simply not true.
 We have created tons of Round Diamond Engagement Rings using J colored and I1 clarity stones.
 And they looked awesome.
 You just need to know what I1 and J color stones to look for.
 This is where being a GIA GG becomes helpful.

-This ring was created for a fan of the boy wizard.
-Two owls hold up a halo setting that can be made to fit any shape larger than 4.5mm.
 We also have this ring with stones on the band.
 And to really make the owls pop, we can have our master hand engraver really give the birds some detail.